 1. You will learn about the 5 most important elements that you must incorporate into your book’s sell sheet.

 2. You will learn how and why these elements are important for your book’s success.

 3. You will learn the 5 most important ways to optimize your sell sheet so that people want to read it.

 In order to become, or remain, financially successful as a self-publisher, you must be able to quickly and effectively get your marketing message to your book-buying audience.
 Your book’s sell sheet is an excellent tool to do this.
 The sell sheet is a perfect marketing tool for offline AND online marketing – because it’s simple to understand, and gets directly to the point.

 And, as The Professor likes to say, it’s “no fuss, no muss, no waste, no bother,” for you or the buyer.
-(He has a many insightful gems like that.
+(He has many insightful gems like that.
 I hear them all the time.
 He has one for every imaginable situation.
-But, he’s a very wealthy business genius, so we all listen.)
+But, he’s a very wealthy business genius and he loves us, so we all listen and learn.)